atapas/add-copyright/README.md

 /*
  © Copyright 2020 tapasadhikary.com or one of its affiliates.
+ * Some Sample Copyright Text Line
+ * Some Sample Copyright Text Line
+ * Some Sample Copyright Text Line
+ * Some Sample Copyright Text Line
+ * Some Sample Copyright Text Line
- * Some Sample Copyright Text
+ * Some Sample Copyright Text Line
 */

 const test = () => {